richgrov/Eyethon/README.md

-# MicroGD
+# Eyethon

+(pronounced "eye-thon")

-A lightweight, embeddable GDScript interpreter
+A lightweight, embeddable, inspectable Python interpreter

 ## Why?

-GDScript is a great language for its domain: game engines

-- Beginner-friendly, approachable syntax
-- Established ecosystem of editors, IDEs, and tools
-- Potential for better performance thanks to reference counting and gradual typing
-- Object-oriented nature is perfect for game programming
+In the age of AI, writing code will be a task more for machines rather than humans.
+Models excel at writing Python, but it performance and lack of portability restrict its use.
+Eyethon aims to interpret a subset of Python that's not only runnable, but who's syntax tree is inspectable to be converted to other languages, formats, or domains.

 ## Goals and non-goals

-MicroGD hopes to:
+Eyethon hopes to:

-- Be near-spec-compliant in parsing and execution
+- Be very lightweight
-- Very lightweight, even embeddable in microcontrollers (hence the name)
-- Support LSP and debugging integration
+- Support some of Python's standard library
+- Provide an API for running and inspecting code

 MicroGD **does not** hope to:

 - Use Just-in-time compilation
-- Adhere 100% to every detail of GDScript (although this would be ideal)
+- Adhere 100% to every detail of Python (although this would be ideal)
-- Support future features of GDScript, as this could result in sacrificing the core hopes of MicroGD, depending on how exotic the feature is

 # Roadmap